 - Reconnect all lines except the hose to the pump inlet port.
-Close all drain valves. - Turn by-pass valve to by-pass position.
-To by-pass the water heater for winterizing, close valves A and C and open valve B (See illustration on next page). - 3.
+Close all drain valves. - 2.
+Turn water heater by-pass valve to by-pass position.
+For by-pass instructions to winterize see the illustration on next page. - 3.
 Install a spare water purifier cartridge to be used specifically for winterizing.
 This cartridge will have RV anti-freeze in it when finished and will be removed and the clean cartridge reinstalled for normal use.
 Keep the spare cartridge for future cold winterizing procedures. - 4.
 Attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 5.
+Dilute the antifreeze solution in accordance with the manufacturer's instructions.

-- 5. Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 6.
-Open all water faucets. - 7.
+- 6. Open all water faucets. - 7.
 Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
 Work hand shower spray while holding down in tub. - 8.
-Shut off the pump and close all faucets. - 9.
-Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
+Shut off the pump and close all faucets. - Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.

-Water Heater Bypass (except 30' Model)
+Water Heater Bypass